 “The idea that that Last Ride was a ‘road movie’ never really kicked in until I began the long search for locations throughout the deserts of South Australia.
-During pre-production I clocked up over 20,000 kms just sitting in the passenger seat watching the most inspiring landscape pass before me,” Director, Glendyn Ivin Last Ride 2009
+During pre-production I clocked up over 20,000 kms just sitting in the passenger seat watching the most inspiring landscape pass before me,” Glendyn Ivin, Director Last Ride 2009

-… In fact so inspired, within three days of the recce the creatives had found 80% of their film locations.
-The challenge for the team was to then decide how they could include all locations with the parameters of distance and budget constraints.
+" South Australia's locations so inspired us that within three days of the recce we had found 80% of our film locations.
+The challenge for the team was to then decide how we could include all locations with the parameters of distance and budget constraints.
 In the end, we chose to go to all of the locations because they were exclusive, unusually Australian, very good looking and provided a third character to the film.
-We were prepared to give up one or two days of filming to enable us to travel these distances - and based on the results it was worth it,” Last Ride, Producer, Antonia Barnard.
+We were prepared to give up one or two days of filming to enable us to travel these distances - and based on the results it was worth it...”
+Antonia Barnard, Producer, Last Ride (2009)

 Click here to view Antonia Barnard speak of her experience shooting in various South Australian locations.